LPioL/MultiVERSE/README.md

 `python3 Eval_MultiVERSE_M.py -k 0`

 The output of this command is the embedding 'embedding_M_eval.npy' in the directory ResultsMultiVERSE.
 The embedding is a dictionary with the index as key and the corresponding embedding as value.
-The command will also generate the results of the evaluation in a .txt file 'Result_LinkpredMultiplex_Test_Eval.txt'.
+The command will also generate the results of the evaluation in a .txt file 'Result_Linkpred_Multiplex_Test_Eval.txt'.

 ## MultiVERSE on multiplex-heterogeneous network: